dimitri-edel/dte-workout-app/README.md

 ---
 #### Create Exercise
 I named the view **CreateExercise**.
 It has two methods.
-One for processing the GET-Request, wherein the form gets instanciated and passed to the template for rendering.
-And one for processing the POST-Request where the form gets commited to the database if it is valid.
+One for processing the GET-Request, wherein the form gets Instantiated and passed to the template for rendering.
+And one for processing the POST-Request where the form gets committed to the database if it is valid.
 If the form is not valid, the user will see a validation message that points out an empty field or the like.

 <code>